China $50,000 Annual Forex Quota Explained: Limits, Permitted Uses, and US LLC Funding (2026)

 Lower reporting thresholds:

-• Banks must verify remitter identity for overseas transfers exceeding RMB 5,000 (~$700) or USD 1,000
+- Banks now verify remitter identity for overseas transfers exceeding RMB 5,000 (~$700) or USD 1,000

-• Previous thresholds were significantly higher
+- Previous thresholds were much higher

 Extended record retention: